 As I have mentioned, how a practitioner uses reiki varies.
 I tend to ask people to lie on a massage couch, fully clothed.
-I then place my hands on non-intrusive positions.
 The focus is the whole person rather than specific areas.

 Each person experiences reiki differently.
 Some feel deeply connected to the process, others experience a space in which they can relax.
 Sometimes the client reports visualisations of colours or stories or sensations in the body; sometimes it is just quiet.
 There is no correct way to experience reiki.
 The only desired response is deep relaxation to promote a calm and peaceful sense of well being on all levels.
 Occasionally it is difficult to relax, the mind questions everything rather than trusting the process – a common experience when siting to meditate.

 - emotional support during times when life is challenging and overwhelming